-What activities Jichikai and Chokai provide
+What activities Jichikai and Chokai provide are;

 Passing around a clip board “Kairanban” to share local info

 Jichikai or Chokai particularly works in a time of disaster.
 The residents can quickly set up a support team so they can help each other to handle such difficult situation.

 The city of Tokyo is sometimes described as a concrete jungle where Tokyo people are indifferent each other.
 However, Jichikai and Chokai certainly exist in Tokyo too.
 If you have come across a folklore festival in a district in Tokyo, the festival was obviously organized by the Chokai or Jichikai there.

 Chokai or Jichikai is managed by the members and the cost of administration is covered by a subsidy from the local government and membership fees from the residents, that would probably be 300 to 600 yen per month, depending on the association.